astronomer/docs/astro/first-dag-github-actions.md

 The steps take about 15 minutes.
 If you prefer to use a CLI, you can alternatively create and run your first DAG [using the Astro CLI](first-dag-cli.md) in the same amount of time.

 This tutorial assumes that you're familiar with basic Apache Airflow concepts.
-If you're new to Airflow and want a more general introduction, see the [Airflow 101 Learning Path](https://academy.astronomer.io/path/airflow-101).
+If you're new to Airflow and want a more general introduction, see the [Apache Airflow® 101 Learning Path](https://academy.astronomer.io/path/airflow-101).

 ## Prerequisites